 5. Sleep Better and Stress Less

 Stress is no joke.
 It affects many aspects and hinders healthy living.
 A Stress in America surveys points to it interfering with the sleep of many adults and teens.
-Plus, sleep deprivation is linked to obesity and high blood pressure.
-(21)
+Plus, sleep deprivation is linked to altered glucose metabolism and increase in stress hormones (21)

 But what does all this have to do with sugar cravings?

-In 2015, a study found that people under stress were more likely to be “hooked on sugar and possibly more vulnerable to obesity and its related conditions.”
-(22)
+In 2015, a study found that people under stress were more likely to be “hooked on sugar and possibly more vulnerable to weight gain” (22)

 Asking how to decrease stress might be the answer for how to beat sugar cravings.
 And an easy and natural way to fight stress is by taking adaptogens.